Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Deviating from ( )

 \section{Deviating from (\ref{rhos-DEF})}

-This section concerns with how the solution looks like if (\ref{rhos-DEF}) is dissatisfied.
+This section is concerned with what the solution looks like when \eqref{rhos-DEF} is not satisfied, i.e., we drop the assumption of solutions of \eqref{TT-1} being smooth on $\mathbb{C}^*$.
 First, we derive a better asymptotics near $r=0$, which is suitable to give initial values for the numerical integration.
-Also, it shows how the truncation structure works.
-Then, the tt* equation is integrated numerically.
-The integrating contour on the complex plane of $r$ is used to surround the singularities.
-We will find the singularities distribute regularly.
-However, we should understand the difficulties here are much larger than the ones encountered in Section \ref{CONJ}, where we could formulate conjecture based on the numerical results.
-This is also understandable since we have in fact four independent parameters $\gamma_0$, $\gamma_1$, $\rho_0$ and $\rho_1$ while in Section \ref{CONJ} we have essentially only two parameters $s_1^\mathbb{R}$ and $s_2^\mathbb{R}$.
+Then, \eqref{TT-2} is integrated numerically from $r=0$ to $r=\infty$.
+The integration contour on the complex plane of $r$ is used to surround the singularities.
+We will find that the singularities are regularly distributed.
+But here we have not been able to derive precise formulas from the limited numerical results.
+This is very different from the situation in Section \ref{CONJ}, where we have formulated a conjecture with substantial formulas based on the numerical results.
+This is because the difficulties here are much greater than those encountered in Section \ref{CONJ}: here we have in fact four independent parameters $\gamma_0$, $\gamma_1$, $\rho_0$ and $\rho_1$, while in Section \ref{CONJ} we have essentially only two parameters~$s_1^\mathbb{R}$ and~$s_2^\mathbb{R}$.

-For convenience, in this section we will always use dependent variables $v_0$ and $v_1$ as defined by (\ref{v0v1-DEF1}).
-As independent variable, we use $s=\ln(r) $ for $r \le 1$ as before.
-So the equations for $v_0$ and $v_1$ are still (\ref{v0v1-DEQ1}).
+For convenience, in this section we will always use the dependent variables $v_0$ and $v_1$ as defined by \eqref{v0v1-DEF1}.
+As the independent variable, we use $s=\ln(r) $ for $r \le 1$ as before.
+So the equations for $v_0$ and $v_1$ are still \eqref{v0v1-DEQ1}.